How to become

 University

-You could take a course at university in film or television production before moving into directing.
+You could take a degree or postgraduate course at university to get into the industry.

 Entry requirements